 In 1974, John Marcellus, former principal trombonist with the National Symphony Orchestra, along with John Melick, former trombone instructor at Towson State University and principal trombonist of the Baltimore Symphony, founded the Eastern Trombone Workshop at Towson State University, in Baltimore, Maryland.
 In 1981 the workshop moved to Florida State University, under the direction of trombone instructor William Cramer.
 The U.S. Navy Band took control of the workshop in 1986, thus bringing the event to the DC area.

 In 1993, U.S. Army Band solo trombonist Scott Shelsta, with support of Colonel Bryan Shelburn, commander of The U.S. Army Band, took hold of the reins of the workshop, then known as the Eastern Trombone Workshop (ETW).
-In 2014, at the 40th edition of the workshop, Colonel Thomas Palmatier unveiled the workshop’s new name: The U.S. Army Band’s American Trombone Workshop.
+In 2014, at the 40th edition of the workshop, the Army Band unveiled the workshop’s new name: The U.S. Army Band’s American Trombone Workshop.

 We hope you can join us for what will be a wonderful and exciting musical experience.